Coming soon - Bike Sense 8th Edition

 The BC Cycling Coalition is preparing to update Bike Sense, “The British Columbia Bicycle Operator’s Manual”, with plans to publish the 8th edition in the fall of 2026.

-Providing information about bike handling, traffic skills, and the rules of the road in BC, including condensed and paraphrased language from the BC Motor Vehicle Act, Bike Sense as been in continuous publication and free to all British Columbians since it was first published in 2000; to date 130,000 copies of Bike Sense have been printed and distributed across the province.
+Providing information about bike handling, traffic skills, and the rules of the road in BC, including condensed and paraphrased language from the BC Motor Vehicle Act, Bike Sense has been in continuous publication and free to all British Columbians since it was first published in 2000; to date 130,000 copies of Bike Sense have been printed and distributed across the province.

 The 7th edition of Bike Sense was published in June 2021.
 In addition to 20,000 printed copies distributed to sponsor locations, advocacy groups, cycling instructors, and ICBC claims centres, Bike Sense is provided to retail bike shops across the province free of charge.